 Pallet shipping is one of the most cost-effective ways to get freight from point A to point B. Improperly packaging your pallets can lead to damaged goods, slower loading and unloading times and lost space inside the carrier’s trailer, causing your costs to rise.
-At Freightquote, we work with all kinds of shippers to make sure their pallets are packaged and shipped the right way.
+At Freightquote by C.H.
+Robinson, we work with all kinds of shippers to make sure their pallets are packaged and shipped the right way.
 Rely on a trusted freight service provider to keep your shipments secured.

 Additional pallet resources: